ximion/btrfsd/README.md

 * Check for detected errors and broadcast a warning if any were found, or optionally send an email
 * Perform scrub periodically if the system is not on battery
-* Optionally run balancing operations periodically
+* Optionally schedule balancing operations as well

 The daemon is explicitly designed to be run on any system, from a small notebook to a large storage server.
 Depending on the system, it should make the best possible decision for